Russia's Yandex and TCS terminate takeover talks for online bank Tinkoff

 The internet company said the parties had mutually agreed to terminate discussions regarding a possible offer for Tinkoff, which has more than 10 million customers across Russia.

 TCS and Yandex had announced they were in talks on Sept.
-22, a few months after Yandex said it was terminating its partnership with Sberbank SBER.MM.
+22, a few months after Yandex said it was terminating its partnership with Sberbank.

 Tinkoff now intends to develop independently, the Interfax news agency reported, citing a bank representative.